I research and write about Franz Marc from the German aesthetic, philosophical, and psychological frameworks of Einfühlung

 blog and the technology manager for the for IAS website

-I also have my own website, German Modernism
+My website, German Modernism

 Other PublicationsEin Manifest der Freundschaft